The effect of gluon condensate on the entanglement entropy in a holographic model: Acknowledgments

 \section{Acknowledgments}

-We thank Zi-qiang Zhang for useful discussion.
-This work is supported by the Research Foundation of Education Bureau of Hunan Province, China (Grant No. 21B0402) and the Natural Science Foundation of Hunan Province of China under Grants No. 2022JJ40344 and the NSFC under Grants No. 12175100, No. 11975132.
+The authors thank Zi-qiang Zhang for his useful discussions.
+This work is supported by the National Science Foundation of China (NSFC) under grant numbers 12405154, 12175100.
+It is also supported by the Open Fund for Key Laboratories of the Ministry of Education under grant number QLPL2024P01.